Clergy Trust is comprised of four individual trust funds:

 These Trusts finance the health, welfare, and retirement benefits of all active and senior priests in the Roman Catholic Archdiocese of Boston (RCAB) who are in good standing.

 Effective July 1, 2010, Clergy Trust was established with an independent Board of Trustees comprised of local business leaders and members of the clergy who oversee the Trusts.
-Clergy Trust is managed on a daily basis by an Executive Director and a staff of six at the Pastoral Center in Braintree.
+Clergy Trust is managed on a daily basis by an Executive Director and staff at the Pastoral Center in Braintree.

 “Senior priests” refers to priests who are no longer on active assignment within the Archdiocese.
 Although priests may request senior status beginning at age 75, we do not refer to them as “retired” because many continue to serve in ministry and fulfill their lifelong commitment to their vocation well past the age of 75.

 While many priests take a less active position in their senior years, they still fulfill an important role in enriching the spiritual life of their local community.
 They celebrate Mass at parishes throughout the Archdiocese when called upon, bring Holy Communion to the housebound and sick, and offer an ongoing source of wisdom and support to those that they encounter throughout all of their daily activities.

 Senior priests at Regina Cleri are also on-call 24-hours a day at Massachusetts General Hospital, serving as a visible sign of God’s presence among us during life’s joys and sorrows.
 This ministry is valued deeply by patients and their families who turn to their priests during some of life’s most critical circumstances when support is most needed.

 Three annual parish collections (at Easter, Christmas, and in September), as well as the annual Celebration of the Priesthood event comprise 60% of Clergy Trust.
 The remaining 40% of the funds come from a medical insurance assessment for all active priests, paid for by the parish or organization to which they are assigned.